JetBrains/teamcity-documentation/topics/configuring-vcs-post-commit-hooks-for-teamcity.md

 To avoid background polling, it is possible to set up a post-commit hook on the VCS server, which will notify TeamCity to start checking for changes procedure.
 This way, TeamCity will make background requests for changes detection only when such changes are available.

->If you are using GitHub, try the external [TeamCity Commit Hooks plugin](https://github.com/JetBrains/teamcity-commit-hooks).
+>If you are using GitHub, try the external [TeamCity Commit Hooks plugin](https://github.com/JetBrains/teamcity-commit-hooks)

-<video href="VzDI2HoiHk4"
-title="TeamCity tutorial - How to use GitHub commit hooks for faster checkouts"/>

 ## Overview